Umbraphobia/mysthaln/collections/_kingdoms/vardessa.md

 ### Allies

-- Dun’Rhael — neighboring desert kingdom; shares mutual defense pacts and trade agreements, united by regional concerns and a common enemy.
+- **Dun’Rhael** — neighboring desert kingdom; shares mutual defense pacts and trade agreements, united by regional concerns and a common enemy.
+- **Njorath** — relations have recently been established via a hidden pass through the Stormbarrier Range

 ### Enemies

-- The Supremacy — former overlords whose attempts to reclaim Vardessa have forged lasting animosity; the rebellion remains a core part of Vardessian identity.
+- **The Supremacy** — former overlords whose attempts to reclaim Vardessa have forged lasting animosity; the rebellion remains a core part of Vardessian identity.
+- **Drenvold** — because of historical and current raids, Vardessa has an antagonistic relationship with Drenvold.

 ### Neutral

-- Drenvold — relations are primarily limited to trade and occasional diplomacy, with little direct influence over continental affairs.
-- Njorath — distant northern kingdom; interaction is minimal.
-- Skarhold — a tiny island nation; considered irrelevant to Vardessa’s security or ambitions.
+- **Skarhold** — a tiny island nation; considered irrelevant to Vardessa’s security or ambitions.
+Small amount of trade.
-- Vass’Kaal — relations are cordial and primarily centered on trade, though contact is limited by the distance of their trade centers.
+- **Vass’Kaal** — relations are cordial and primarily centered on trade, though contact is limited by the distance of their trade centers.
-- The Ashen Marches — distant and largely inaccessible; contact is minimal, limited to the rare passing trade or messenger, leaving relations neutral and largely observational.
+- **The Ashen Marches** — distant and largely inaccessible; contact is minimal, limited to the rare passing trade or messenger, leaving relations neutral and largely observational.

 ---